 - More ability to determine the level of security.

-When selecting a PBX (Private Branch Exchange) phone system for your business, there are several key factors to consider to ensure you find the best solution for your organization’s unique needs.
+When selecting a Private Branch Exchange system for your business, there are several key factors to consider to ensure you find the best solution for your organization’s unique needs.
 Here are some essential considerations to keep in mind:

 Your Infrastructure